Skip to main content

 Besides EMV, there are a variety of alternative metrics to help measure the performance of your earned media posts.
 Each of these metrics is meant to help you understand how audiences are engaging with content and report on the impact of your creator community.

 Estimated Impressions reports the approximate number of times a piece of content is displayed on a screen for a social media user (viewer).
-A viewer doesn’t have to engage with the post in order for it to count as an impression.
+A viewer doesn’t have to engage with the post in order for it to count as an Impression.
 Based on the engagement metrics and follower count that Tribe Dynamics collects, our machine learning model estimates Impressions for each piece of content that we track.
-Use this well-established metric to understand the size of the audience your influencer community commands.
+Use this well-established metric to understand the size of the audience your creator community commands.

 When reporting, we recommend pairing Potential Reach with a metric like Engagement Rate, which can help you understand the effectiveness of your earned media content relative to the possible audience size.